ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 You may also need to edit `aws_ebs_vols` and `lvm_device_whitelist`, depending on what AMI you are using.
 This sample config file uses an AMI that is launched as an m1.xlarge.
 It has 4 volumes so there are 4 block device mappings to ephemeral drives.
 If your AMI and instance type have a different number of volumes, you may need to adjust these values.

 #### Workflows
 You can configure which workflows you want to install on a worker.
+The `workflows` configuration value contains a list of actual workflow bundle names. `workflow_name` is a list of the simple names of the workflows.
+The example above illustrates installing *all* of the workflows, but you do not have to do this if you only intend to run one workflow.
+For example, to only run the BWA workflow, you can edit your configuration to look like this:

+    workflow_name=BWA
+    workflows=Workflow_Bundle_BWA_2.6.3_SeqWare_1.1.0-alpha.5

 Once you have completed configuring Bindle, you can run bindle like this: